vivian1912/documentation-en/docs/releases/upgrade-instruction.md

         ```
         curl http://127.0.0.1:8090/wallet/getnowblock
         ```
-    - To check the block height on Mainnet in real-time on [TRONSCAN](https://tronscan.org).
+    - To check the real-time block height of the Mainnet, use the [TRONSCAN](https://tronscan.org) block explorer.

 **Contingency Plan**: If you encounter any issues during the upgrade process that prevent the node from starting or running correctly, immediately use the data backed up in [Step 3](#step3) to restore the previous version.
 Please submit a GitHub Issue or report the problem to the TRON community for assistance.